hazelkimberly/Sithql/README.md

 <br/>

-> Users can search for a specific question and/or explore all the inquiries and inputs on a specific product
+> Users can search for specific questions and explore all inquiries and inputs related to a specific product

 > <img src="./demo/ViewQA-ezgif.com-optimize.gif" alt="view q&a demo"/>